As an Amazon Associate I earn from qualifying purchases.

 People v.
 Sito | A case where the court defined the blade as any non-handle portion of the knife. |

 People v.
-Yost | Yost was charged with multiple counts of first-degree murder in connection with a fatal stabbing of his former girlfriend.
-Issues arose regarding counsel representation and a motion for a new trial was filed. |
+Yost | Yost was charged with multiple counts of first-degree murder in connection with a fatal stabbing. |

 Timeline of Major Changes in Illinois’s Knife Laws

-- Prior to 2017, possession and carrying of switchblades, ballistic knives, and throwing stars were prohibited as per Illinois State Law 720 ILCS 5/24-1.
+- Pre-2017: Prior to 2017, possession and carrying of switchblades, ballistic knives, and throwing stars were prohibited as per Illinois State Law 720 ILCS 5/24-1.

 Conclusion